LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/branches.rst

 ---------------------

 You are on main and you want to start building a new feature in a new branch.
-Your first step would be to create a new branch for their work.
+Your first step would be to create a new branch for your work.

 To create a branch, the command is ``git checkout -b <branch name>``.
-By using this command, not only is a new branch created, but also the programmer switches to their new branch.
+By using this command, not only is a new branch created, but also you switch to the new branch.

 .. admonition:: Example